 While 5-Minute Artisan Bread can be made using the tools and equipment most of us have already, we all know that using the right tools for the right job makes any job easier and produces the best results.

-This is the lid that fits the 6-qt.
+This is the lid If your Cambro-type container does not have a lid (it used to require a separate purchase) this fits the 6-qt.
 Cambro food container.
 It fits snugly but can be loosened by simply not attaching one of the corners.
-Beware: The lid may be sold separately.
-Double check.
+Double-check.
 You don’t want to end up with no lid, nor do you want two lids!

 3. Dough whisk